 Reason 3.
 You Can Be Alone in the Mountains

 Reason 4.
-Nature in the Autumn Is More Friendly and Reach
+Nature in the Fall Is More Friendly and Reach

 At the same time, you can often meet wild animals — namely, deer.
 If you see mountain goats almost guaranteed above 2000 meters, deers are more frightening and, seeing people, immediately run away.
 In summer, when the trails are not full of tourists, it is quite difficult to meet them.